KDE/kde-builder/doc/configuration/conf-options-table.md

-For projects that are kde-projects, kde-builder will determine the actual branch to use automatically based on rules encoded by the KDE developers (these rules may be viewed in the `sysadmin/repo-metadata` repository.
+For projects that are kde-projects, kde-builder will determine the actual branch to use automatically based on rules encoded by the KDE developers (these rules may be viewed in the `sysadmin/repo-metadata` repository).
 After a branch is determined that branch is used as if you had specified it yourself using the [branch](#conf-branch) option.